peishanh/Bagel-Protocol/protein_production.md

 + 50 mL tube rack
 + waste bucket
 + pre-cut seals
-+ P1000 and tips
++ P1000 and large tips
 + serological pipet aspirator
 + 25 mL serological pipet

 ### Instructions

-1. Record the number of colonies on your transformation plate
-2. Add kanamycin solution to Terrific Broth to make a batch of growth media for all of your mutants.
-Make enough for one extra culture
+2. Add kanamycin solution to Terrific Broth in an autoclaved flask to make a batch of growth media for all of your mutants.
+Make enough for one extra culture (n + 1)
 3. Aliquot 5 mL growth media to each 50 mL Falcon tube
 1. Using a pipet, carefully scrape a single colony from the plate and dip in the growth media in the Falcon tube, and pipet up and down a few times to inoculate the culture
 5. Seal the cultures with tube seals (cut into small squares first)